A definition of Enterprise Change Management (ECM).

 How ECM offers the capability to respond to the challenge

 So, what is ECM?
-And how exactly does it enable these organizations to take a more agile approach to delivering change in their organization?
+And how exactly does it enable these organisations to take a more agile approach to delivering change in their organisation?

 For us ECM is:

-A belief that if an organization is to become agile and responsive to fast-moving competitive, often disruptive, markets then it needs to do more than simply train a small number of project or OD specialists in Change Management.
-Rather it needs the whole organization to possess the appropriate skills and tools to help deliver change at the volume, speed and accuracy required.
+A belief that if an organisation is to become agile and responsive to fast-moving competitive, often disruptive, markets then it needs to do more than simply train a small number of project or OD specialists in Change Management.
+Rather it needs the whole organisation to possess the appropriate skills and tools to help deliver change at the volume, speed and accuracy required.

-At its most effective, ECM requires a C-Suite-led effort to build and maintain the capacity of the organization to change.
+At its most effective, ECM requires a C-Suite-led effort to build and maintain the capacity of the organisation to change.

-Source – Enterprise Change Management: How to Prepare Your Organization for Continuous Change by David Miller and Audra Proctor.
+Source – Enterprise Change Management: How to Prepare Your Organisation for Continuous Change by David Miller and Audra Proctor.
 You can download Chapter 1 of the book for free here.

-ECM is about “making change everyone’s business” and at its most fundamental level requires that the organization has:
+ECM is about “making change everyone’s business” and at its most fundamental level requires that the organisation has:

 • the ability to deliver change across the organization